tasnani/CS585/README.md

 temp.py- renaming label files

-app_data folder - contains datafiles for this project
+app_data folder - contains datafiles for this project such as tweets by topics, tweets by topic with emojis, tweets by topic with emojis preprocessed and tweet timelines of politicians